About this listing

 One of my dogs, Portia, loves everyone right away and Cassius is a bit more reserved.
 He is very sweet when he decides he likes you after a couple of minutes.
 He does better with people with experience living with dogs or that are dog-lovers.
 If you are scared of dogs or don't like canines, my place is probably not for you.

-I have another room for rent in my house next to this room - but they don't share a wall since they are perpendicular to each other.
+I have another room for rent in my house next to this room - they only partially share a wall since they are perpendicular to each other.

 There are hooks for towels on the inside of the bedroom door.

 Airbnb is my livelihood and I survive by my reputation.
 If any element of your stay in below 5 stars, let me know while you are here so I can fix it.